 The mission of the Department of Communication Sciences and Disorders at the University of Iowa is to generate, disseminate, and apply knowledge of normal and impaired processes of human communication.
-We accomplish this mission by conducting research, educating undergraduate and graduate students, and providing clinical services to children and adults with disorders in speech, voice, language and/or hearing.
+We accomplish this mission by conducting research, educating students at the undergraduate and graduate levels, and providing clinical services to children and adults with disorders in speech, voice, language and/or hearing.

-Our vision is to be recognized as the premiere educational institution for advancing basic and applied knowledge of all aspects of communication sciences and disorders, from the laboratory bench to the clinic therapy room.
+Our vision is to be recognized as the premiere educational institution for advancing basic and applied knowledge of all aspects of communication sciences and disorders, from the laboratory bench to the clinic.
 To this end, the department offers a number of distinct educational programs, each with specific goals:

 - Bachelor of Arts (BA) in Speech and Hearing Science: The goal of the undergraduate program is to prepare students to engage successfully in graduate or professional study in speech and hearing or other fields.

 - Master of Arts (MA) in Speech Pathology and Audiology: The goal of the MA program is to graduate professionals who have the strong theoretical foundation and advanced clinical skills required for the delivery of excellent clinical services in speech-language pathology.
 The curriculum is designed to assure that graduates will meet both national ASHA accreditation standards and Iowa Licensure requirements.

 - Doctor of Audiology (AuD): The goal of the AuD program is to offer a rigorous post-baccalaureate course of study that prepares professionals who have both strong theoretical training and advanced clinical skills required to function at a high level in all areas of audiology.
 The curriculum is designed to assure that graduates meet both national ASHA accreditation standards and Iowa Licensure requirements.